Kinematic Hopf Algebra for BCJ Numerators in Heavy-Mass Effective Field Theory and Yang-Mills Theory: Introduction

 Efforts to identify the kinematic algebra have recently been renewed for YM theory~\cite{Chen:2019ywi,Chen:2021chy}, and for HEFT \cite{Brandhuber:2021kpo}.
 The common idea is to realise the algebra with abstract vector and tensor currents, multiplied through a fusion product.
-A consistent fusion product was worked out for the maximally-helicity-violating (MHV) and next-to-MHV sectors of YM theory~\cite{Chen:2019ywi,Chen:2021chy}.
+A consistent fusion product was worked out for the maximally-helicity-violating (MHV) and next-to-MHV sectors of YM theory~\cite{Chen:2019ywi,Chen:2021chy} \footnote{By ${\rm N^{\it k} MHV}$ amplitude in Yang-Mills we mean one whose numerator has the schematic form $(\varepsilon \Cdot \varepsilon)^{k+1} \prod (\varepsilon \Cdot p)$.}.
 The approach was then applied to HEFT in \cite{Brandhuber:2021kpo}, giving explicit expressions for two heavy particles coupled to gluons or gravitons, and the fusion products were presented up to six particles.
 This approach is well-adapted for gravitational physics, and was used to compute the black hole scattering angle in a post-Minkowskian (PM) expansion at 3PM order~\cite{Brandhuber:2021eyq} (see also~\cite{Bern:2019nnu,Damour:2019lcq,Kalin:2020fhe,DiVecchia:2021bdo,Herrmann:2021tct,Bjerrum-Bohr:2021din,Bern:2021dqo}).